Learn about the benefits workers get in Alberta, including pay, leave, holidays, and other workplace supports.

 What are Employee Benefits?

-Employee benefits are a form of non-wage compensation that employers offer to their workers in addition to their regular salaries and wages.
-These benefits are designed to support employees’ health, well-being, and financial security, and can include a wide range of offerings.
+Employee benefits in Canada are a form of non-wage compensation that employers offer to their workers in addition to their regular salaries and wages.

 Who Can Get Employee Benefits in Canada?

-In Canada, mandatory statutory benefits apply to all employees regardless of full-time or part-time status.
-Even part-time and temporary employees are entitled to benefits like CPP contributions and vacation pay.
+In Canada, mandatory statutory benefits such as CPP, EI, and vacation pay apply to all employees regardless of full-time or part-time status.
+Even part-time and temporary employees are entitled to these benefits.

-Contract workers may also qualify for benefits if they meet criteria around length of employment, number of hours, and place of work.
-Independent contractors who are self-employed would not receive benefits.
+Contract workers may also qualify for optional benefits if they meet criteria around length of employment, number of hours, and place of work.
+However, independent contractors who are self-employed would not receive benefits.

 How Many Types of Employee Benefits in Canada?